-Included with your conference registration is the opportunity for one individual session with a literary agent and one consultation session with a writing coach.
+Included with your conference registration is the opportunity for one individual session with a literary agent and one consultation session with a writing coach, based on availability.
 These are optional sessions, which must be scheduled in advance unless otherwise announced.

 When you register for the conference you will be able to select your first and second choices for agents and one choice for a writing coach.
 Your second agent choice indicates who you would like to see if your first choice is not available.
 It is not a second meeting.